The other day I lost my temper.

 34 Good News

-What do these numbers mean?
-They reveal how much guilt is in your reading diet.
+These numbers reveal how much guilt is in your diet.
 For instance, if you read the NIV you’re getting nearly triple the guilt that you’d get from the KJV.
-If you read the Amplified, you’re getting nearly eight times.
+If you read the Amplified, you’re getting nearly eight times as much guilt.

 Some Bibles should come with a health-warning: “Contains added guilt and traces of religious nuts.”

-Do you know how many verses there are that say Christians are guilty?
+Do you know how many verses say that Christians are guilty?

-Answer: Zero.
-Nada.
-Not one.
-So the next time you hear a message that makes you feel guilty – that seeks to hold you accountable for something you’ve done or not done – you can safely reject it as unbiblical.
+So the next time you hear a message that makes you feel guilty, you can reject it as unbiblical.

 It takes no faith to look at your mistakes and condemn yourself.
 It takes faith to look at Christ and say, “Because of you, I have been judged not guilty for all time.
 Thank you, Jesus!”